RodrigoEspinosa/gitter-cli/README.md

-  join|j [name]        Join a room with the specified name. authorize|set-auth   Set the access-key token for client authentication. whoami|me            Display your user information based on the existing token.
+  join|j [name]        Join a room with the specified name. authorize|set-auth   Set the access-key token for client authentication. whoami|me            Display your user information based on the existing token. rooms|status         Display a list of rooms that you are part of.

 Options: